 Business environment risks

-The business cycles in the global economy, and in customers’ industries, influence the demand for Wärtsilä's products, as well as our financial condition and operating result.
-The flexible multi-product manufacturing model based on capacity outsourcing, together with a stable business mix with a large share of sales deriving from Services, brings Wärtsilä certain stability in a cyclical market.
-Important economic matters that indirectly affect Wärtsilä, its clients, and suppliers include inter alia, the liquidity and solvency of financial institutions, and thus not only their capability but also their willingness to extend credit, the counter cyclical stimulus programmes adopted by governments – especially in the power and infrastructure sectors, the enhanced activities of multilateral institutions such as the International Finance Corporation, the availability of export credit schemes and guarantees, and other such factors.
+Business cycles in the global economy, and in customer industries, influence the demand for Wärtsilä's products, as well as its financial condition and operating result.
+The flexible manufacturing model based on capacity outsourcing, together with a stable business mix with a large share of sales deriving from Services, provides Wärtsilä with a certain level of stability in a cyclical market.
+Important economic matters that indirectly affect Wärtsilä, its clients, and suppliers include inter alia, the liquidity and solvency of financial institutions, and thus not only their capability but also their willingness to extend credit, the counter cyclical stimulus programmes adopted by governments – especially in the power and infrastructure sectors, the enhanced activities of multilateral institutions, such as the International Finance Corporation, the availability of export credit schemes and guarantees, and other such factors.
 However, Wärtsilä’s relatively large order book gives the company time to adapt to changes in market conditions.

-The implementation of more stringent environmental regulations is important for Wärtsilä’s future growth potential as we have a comprehensive portfolio of products and services that allow customers to meet such stricter requirements.
-A delay in legislation implementation may present a risk to Wärtsilä and possible changes in the legislation timeline and scope are, therefore, actively monitored.
+The implementation of more stringent environmental regulations is important for Wärtsilä’s future growth potential since the company’s comprehensive portfolio of products and services allows customers to meet such stricter requirements.
+A delay in legislation implementation may present a risk to Wärtsilä, and possible changes in the legislation timeline and scope are, therefore, actively monitored.

 Market and customer risks

 Wärtsilä is well represented in all the major shipbuilding markets, and is active in all the main vessel segments.
 This mitigates both geographical and single customer risks.
-Marine market activity has been good during 2014, although it was slower in the latter part of the year.
-Challenges resulting from the uncertainty in the global economy and the business environment within the shipping and ship building industries continue to affect markets.
-Overcapacity in several shipping markets is currently one of the major obstacles to a full recovery.
-In the offshore segment contracting is expected to be impacted by the decline in oil prices.
+Marine market activity was slow during 2015.
+Challenges resulting from the uncertainty in the global economy and the business environment within the shipping and ship building industries, continue to affect markets.
+The weak short-term global economic outlook, overcapacity, and low demand for cargo tonnage are the main obstacles to recovery in the conventional shipping markets.
+Low oil prices, an oversupply of oil and gas, and reduced capital expenditure from oil companies continue to limit offshore investments.
+The Cruise & Ferry segment has developed positively throughout 2015, with the demand for cruise vessels being supported by the anticipated growth in Asian passenger traffic.
+The demand for ferries was supported by signs of economic recovery and increasing passenger volumes in the USA and Europe.
 The importance of fuel efficiency and environmental regulations are clearly visible and offer opportunities for Wärtsilä.
 The regulatory environment is also driving the adoption of gas as a fuel in the wider marine markets.
-The shipbuilding market continues to be dominated by Asian yards, notably China and South Korea.
+The shipbuilding market continued to be dominated by Asian yards, notably China and South Korea.

-Service market activity developed well in 2014, with increased demand from marine customers and healthy activity in power plant related services.
+Service market activity developed well in 2015, with increased demand from both marine and energy market customers.
 Wärtsilä Sevices’ mid- and long-term activities are expected to grow in line with the development of the existing installed base and general global economic developments.
-Wärtsilä has more than 10,000 individual customers engaging in service and spare part sales annually, and the current active engine base is 181,000 MW.
+Wärtsilä Services' has more than 10,000 individual customers engaging in service and spare part sales annually, and the current active Wärtsilä installed engine base is 181,000 MW.
 Thus, dependency on any single customer or customer segment is minor.
-During the last few years, Wärtsilä has increased its focus on credit management processes to better manage the increasing risks resulting from higher leverage and decreasing profitability in certain customer segments.
+During recent years, Wärtsilä has increased its focus on credit management processes so as to better manage the increasing risks resulting from higher leverage and decreasing profitability in certain customer segments.
 Exposure to individual customers is limited, but an industry-wide impact might also affect the profitability of Wärtsilä’s Services business.

 Competitive situation and price risk

 In the liquid fuel based power plant market, Wärtsilä’s main competitors are MAN D & T, Caterpillar (MAK), and Rolls-Royce.
 In natural gas based power generation, the main competitors are gas turbine manufacturers, such as GE and Siemens.
-In Wärtsilä’s main market, i.e. the market for installations of up to 500 MW, orders totalled 16.5 GW (25.0) during the first nine months of 2014.
-Wärtsilä’s market share increased to 10.5% (7.1).
+In Wärtsilä’s main market, i.e. the market for installations of up to 500 MW, orders for natural gas and liquid fuel power plants totalled a power output of 17.0 GW (16.5) during the first nine months of 2015.
+Wärtsilä’s market share was 9.9% (10.5).
 Wärtsilä’s success in the market can be attributed to its flexible power generation solution, which can be used in a wide range of different applications and power plant sizes.

-For Ship Power, the competitive landscape remained largely unchanged in 2014.
+For Marine Solutions, the competitive landscape remained largely unchanged in 2015.
 The most significant competitors in the main engine markets are MAN D & T, Caterpillar (MAK), and Hyundai Heavy Industries (HiMSEN).
-Wärtsilä has a strong position in medium-speed engines with a 52% market share in 2014.
-In auxiliary engines Wärtsilä’s market share was 3%.
+Wärtsilä has a strong position in medium-speed engines with a 59% market share in 2015.
+In auxiliary engines Wärtsilä’s market share was 12%.
 In propulsion equipment, the competition is more fragmented and varies by product category.
 One of the main competitors for these products is Rolls-Royce.
 In environmental solutions, as well as in flow and gas products, the markets are very fragmented.
-Alfa Laval is one of the main competitors in environmental solutions.
+Alfa Laval is one of the main competitors in environmental solutions, while in the Electrical and Automation segment we face competition from companies such as Kongsberg, General Electric and Siemens.
 Price competition has continued to be intense in the marine markets.
-The strategic move of becoming a systems integrator with automation and ship design capability has proven to be important in the competition for new projects with larger and more value-added scopes.
+The strategic move of becoming a systems integrator with automation and ship design capability has proven to be important in the competition for new projects with larger and more value added scopes.
 The concept of selling packaged solutions reduces price volatility.
-However, larger projects may increase variations in business volume, depending on the timing of the projects.

 In the Services business, Wärtsilä has no direct competitors capable of offering a similar portfolio of services from a single source.
 Excluding the networks of other engine manufacturers, there are few global players in the service market.
-The customers’ continued focus on optimising operating expenditure can lead to a further increase in competition for services where price is more important than quality.
-The main action to mitigate this risk is to promote the value based offering.
+The continued focus of customers on optimising operating expenditures can lead to a further increase in competition for services where price is more important than quality.
+The main action for mitigating this risk is to promote the value based offering.

 Political and legislative risks

-Wärtsilä is present in more than 200 locations in nearly 70 countries and has delivered power plants to 170 countries.
+Wärtsilä is present in over 200 locations in more than 70 countries and has delivered power plants to 170 countries.
 Political developments and changes in legislation can have a significant impact on Wärtsilä’s business.
 Wärtsilä actively monitors political and legal developments in its markets, and engages in dialogue with various official bodies on projects of importance to its operations and intellectual property rights.
 Much of this engagement takes place through interest groups and trade organisations.
 The company monitors political and legislative changes at both the corporate and subsidiary levels.

-In recent years there has been increased regulatory activity by different governments worldwide, which has led to the need for emphasising due internal processes to ensure compliance.
-As an example, more trade sanctions were introduced in 2014.
+In recent years, there has been increased regulatory activity by different governments worldwide, which has led to the need for emphasising due internal processes to ensure compliance.
+As an example, the continuing and changing trade sanctions were closely monitored during 2015.
 This has required increased internal efforts to ensure that adequate procedures are in place.